Arsene Wenger insisted that Arsenal remain up for the huge challenge against Bayern Munich in the Champions League.

 The France international missed Saturday’s Premier League win over Southampton through suspension after amassing five yellow cards, but could feature at the Emirates Stadium.

-Tags: Abou Diaby, Alex Oxlade-Chamberlain, Borussia Dortmund, Lukas Podolski, Marseille, Mathieu Flamini, Napoli, Robert Pires, Theo Walcott, Thierry Henry, Yaya Sanogo
+Tagged Abou Diaby, Alex Oxlade-Chamberlain, Borussia Dortmund, Lukas Podolski, Marseille, Mathieu Flamini, Napoli, Robert Pires, Theo Walcott, Thierry Henry, Yaya Sanogo

 Arsenal will leave it late before deciding if Jack Wilshere is fit enough to face Manchester United at Old Trafford on Sunday afternoon.